danieldunderfelt/react-response/README.md

 Then run that file with Node.

-When run, React Server will output the URL where you can see your app in the console.
+When run, React-response will output the URL where you can see your app in the console.
 By default that would be `http://localhost:3000`.

 # Future plans

-This is but the very first release of React Server!
+This is but the very first release of React-response!
 Plans for the future include:

 - Template engines like Jade and EJS
 - Option to use something else than Express